getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/ui-components.md

 # Component Details

 ## **Issue Link**
+With issue linking, the developer can connect Sentry issues with a task in their project management system.
+This functionality provides a way to use any project management tool the developer uses or develops.

 The Issue Link component displays "Link <Service> Issue" in the Issue sidebar, which opens a modal allowing the user to create or link the issue to a task in the external service.
 For example, this is what our Clubhouse integration looks like.